vim-autoformat/vim-autoformat/README.markdown

 let g:formatprg_args_cs = "--mode=cs --style=ansi -p -c -H"
 ```

-If you are not satisfied with the default configuration, you can override the default by defining `g:formatprg_<filetype>` or `g:formatprg_args_<filetype>` in your .vimrc.
+If you are not satisfied with the default configuration, you can override it by defining `g:formatprg\_<filetype>` or `g:formatprg\_args\_<filetype>` in your .vimrc, just like above.

-If you change the tabwidth for a formatprogram, I would suggest to change the indent options of vim correspondingly for that filetype:
+If you changed the tabwidth for a formatprogram, I would suggest to change the indent options of vim correspondingly for that filetype.

 ```vim
 au filetype *.cs set tabstop=2